-3 semester credit hours Lecture contact hours: 2; Lab contact hours: 3 Web-based and classroom instruction

-This course is designed to provide an overview of decision support systems in health care, with a particular emphasis on design, evaluation and application of clinical decision support systems (CDSS) across all health care settings - in-patient, ambulatory care, long-term care, pharmacy, etc. The course explores the background and features of CDSS.
-Students will understand the mathematical foundations of knowledge-based systems, learn to identify areas which might benefit from a decision support system, evaluate the challenges surrounding development and implementation and consider issues of CDSS appropriateness and usability.
+3 semester credit hours Lecture contact hours: 2; Lab contact hours: 3 Web-based and classroom instruction background and features of CDSS.
+Students will understand the mathematical foundations of knowledgebase systems, learn to identify areas which might benefit from a decision support system, evaluate the challenges surrounding development and implementation and consider issues of CDSS appropriateness and usability.
 The course also includes a detailed discussion of issues in clinical vocabularies and other important issues in the development and use of CDSS, and provides guidance on the use of decision support tools for patients.
 Students will have hands-on experience with EHR CDSS modification.